-One full turn of the altitude knob is approximately 0.5 degrees (30 arc minutes)
+One full turn of the altitude knob is approximately 0.5 degrees (30 arcminutes There are 30 dimples on the altitude knob giving approximately ~ 1' per dimple.

 You must be locked down in azimuth before making your final altitude adjustments, even if you will be loosening up a bit to tweak the azimuth after the altitude is finished.
-It is especially important that the rear azimuth lockdown knob be tightened fully so that the mount base is incapable of any slight forward tilt during the final altitude adjustments.
+It is especially important that the rear azimuth lock-down knob be tightened fully so that the mount base is incapable of any slight forward tilt during the final altitude adjustments.